 Please arrive 10 minutes early for your show.
 Once the show begins, there will be no late admittance.

 - During school hours, please be quiet as a mouse when entering/exiting the Native American building, classes are in session.

 - Light and sound travel well in our planetarium, please silence cell phones and put them away.

 - Our equipment is central to all we do and nearly impossible to replace, please take care to give it some space.

 - Food or drink is not allowed in the planetarium.

-- If you must leave the planetarium at any time during a show, please ask our presenter to help you safely get to the exit.
-Due to the darkness of the room, and for safety precautions, you will not be re-admitted during the program.
+- Remain seated once the show has begun.
+If you must leave the planetarium at any time during a show, please ask our presenter to help you safely exit, we wouldn't want you to fall in the dark.

-The maximum number of attendees for public and private shows is 28.
-For school shows, the maximum number of attendees is 30, which would include 3 chaperones.
-The upper limit of 30 in school shows is based on fire code, and cannot be exceeded.
+The maximum number of attendees is 15.
+For school shows, the maximum number of attendees is 17, including 2 chaperones.

 The Planetarium is inside the Payne Family Native American Center, located just east of Arthur Ave. adjacent to the Oval (shown here on our campus map).
 The Planetarium is in the basement of the building - look for the unique curvature of the wall - the "Star Gazing Room" - room 013.